Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 <!-- ### NOTE:This solution is only supported on linux based Azure IoT edge devices -->

-# Prerequiste
+# Prerequisites

 ## Hardware

 You need to have one of the following:

 - **Azure Stack Edge**: A portfolio of devices that bring the compute, storage and intelligence to the edge right where data is created.
 Find out more [here](https://azure.microsoft.com/en-us/products/azure-stack/edge/)
   - Please ensure that you have compute configured and you can run [GPU getting started module here](https://docs.microsoft.com/en-us/azure/databox-online/azure-stack-edge-gpu-deploy-sample-module-marketplace)
+- **Azure Stack HCI**: A hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid, on-premises environment.
+Find out more [here](https://docs.microsoft.com/en-us/azure-stack/hci/overview).
+You can either:
+  - Create a linux VM in your HCI environment by following [this](https://docs.microsoft.com/en-us/azure-stack/hci/manage/vm) and then follow this to [install IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux) in your VM.
+(You can attach a GPU to HCI VM by following [this instruction](https://docs.microsoft.com/en-us/azure-stack/hci/manage/attach-gpu-to-linux-vm))
+  - Create AKS-HCI in your HCI enviroment by following [this](https://docs.microsoft.com/en-us/azure-stack/aks-hci/overview) (VoE Kubernetes deployment is currently in Beta)

 or

 - **Simulated Azure IoT Edge device** (such as a PC): Set up Azure IoT Edge [instructions on Linux](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux) and use the amd64 tags.
 A test x64 deployment manifest is already available.
-  - For runing on CPU : A x64 ubuntu machine with docker + Azure Iot edge working
+  - For running on CPU : A x64 ubuntu machine with docker + Azure Iot edge working
-  - For runnign on GPU : Azure Stack Edge OR Azure/Azure Stack Hub NCv2 Ubuntu VM with Nvidia Docker + Nvidia driver + Azure Iot Edge
+  - For running on GPU : Azure Stack Edge OR Azure/Azure Stack Hub NCv2 Ubuntu VM with Nvidia Docker + Nvidia driver + Azure Iot Edge

-  - Before installation, You must have the following services set up to use Vision on Edge:

 ### NOTE:This solution is only supported on linux based Azure IoT edge devices

+Vision on Edge(VoE) also uses/requires a few Azure services for its various capabilities.
+Some of these services will be automatically deployed for you (during VoE installation) while others may need you to pre-deploy them before installing VoE.
+Please follow the VoE installation paths discussed below for more information.

 ## Services

-Check out the architecture below to see how Vision on Edge works on both LVA and OpenCV module.
-You can also get more details through this tutorial to see how a IoT Edge deployment works.
-You must have the following services set up to use this solution:
+Check out the architecture below to see how Vision on Edge uses various services to function.
+Depending on your deployment target VoE will need the following Azure services as prerequisites:

+- IoT Edge Devices: Azure Custom Vision + IoT Hub + Azure Media Services (For LVA deployment (recommended))
+- Kubernetes (AKS-HCI): Azure Custom Vision + IoT Hub

 # Architecture